-Don’t sell your mortgage note now… unless you are in a real or urgent need for money.
+Don’t sell your mortgage note now… unless you really need funds.

-If you’re thinking of selling your real estate note, keep in mind that mortgage note prices tend to act like bond prices.
+If you’re considering to sell your mortgage note now, keep in mind that mortgage note prices tend to act like bond prices.
 When interest rates are low, bond prices are high, the same with mortgage sales prices… they are high.
 When interest rates are high, bond prices are low, the same with mortgage sales prices… they are low.

 Therefore, in an increasing interest rate environment, bond prices and mortgage note prices will decline.